katearb/phonebook/README.md

 This is my project within the minor course "Intellectual Data Analysis" - Introduction to Python (sep-dec 2020).

-The functiomns are in phonebook.py
+The functions are in phonebook.py

 The realisation itself is in start.py